Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication

-Similar to prior studies~\cite{accl}, we use path-probing for refined traffic engineering.
-C4P first isolates and discards malfunctioning links between leaf and spine switches, creating a healthy-link network.
-The C4P master performs full-mesh path probing via randomly selected servers per leaf switch, identifying and cataloging reliable paths.
-On connections setup, the CCL prompts path requests to the C4P master, which responses selected path by specifying the source ports of RDMA connections.
+The detailed working flow is as follows: In line with previous art~\cite{accl}, we utilizes path-probing to support global traffic engineering.
+Using this method, we can identify the source ports that will direct traffic along specific paths and verify the integrity of those paths.
+Initially, C4P identifies and eliminates faulty links between leaf and spine switches to establish a sub-network composed of healthy links.
+To do this, the C4P master performs full-mesh path probing via randomly selected servers per leaf switch, identifying and cataloging the healthy paths.
+Upon establishing connections, ACCL submits path allocation requests to the C4P master, which replies with the source ports of RDMA connections.
 The master ensures traffic from the same NIC is balanced between left and right ports by forbidding the paths from left ports to right, and vice versa.
 Additionally, traffic from servers under the same leaf switch is distributed over all available spine switches to prevent network congestion.
-The CCL constantly evaluates message completion times on various paths and prioritizes the fastest for data transfer.
-If the optimal QP's queue is full, the next best is chosen.
+The ACCL constantly evaluates message completion times on various paths and prioritizes the fastest for data transfer.
 This approach helps maintain low transmission delays despite path errors or traffic congestion.

-The deployment approach for C4P parallels C4D's, with both systems embedded into user images to facilitate integration with Kubernetes (K8s).
-A significant distinction, however, is that the C4P master operates on a system-wide level, offering global access, in contrast to the C4D master, which serves a more localized role, restricted to individual job scopes.
-Details beyond this will not be reiterated here to prevent redundancy.